HMAS Sydney I – SMS Emden Memorial: Destruction of the Emden

 On 9 November 1914, SMS Emden opened fire at 10,000 yd with her starboard guns, knocking out Sydney's range finder.
 Emden continued to score hits, knocking out a gun and starting a fire before Sydney managed to find Emden's range and hit the German cruiser over 100 times in 30 minutes.
-“Emden’s” captain, Fregattenkapitan Karl von Muller, chose to run the Emden aground before it sank on North Keeling, an isolated island in the Cocos Keeling group.
+Emden’s captain, Fregattenkapitan Karl von Muller, chose to run the Emden aground before it sank on North Keeling, an isolated island in the Cocos Keeling group.
 With this action the Royal Australian Navy had won its first ship-to-ship battle.
 Casualties of the battle included 134 killed from the Emden and four killed from the Sydney.
 Prisoners of war taken from SMS Emden were interned at the disused sandstone Berrima Gaol in the Southern Highlands of NSW.

-The destruction of SMS Emden, the first cruiser duel of the war, represented the first ship-to-ship battle and victory for the Royal Australian Navy and it saw the first Australian naval casualties of World War One.
+The destruction of SMS Emden, the first cruiser duel of the war, represented the first ship-to-ship battle and victory for the Royal Australian Navy.
 Feted in England as a British sea power victory, the victory also cemented the belief in Australia that it could maintain its own navy.

 Emden's destruction was cause for celebration for the allies and soon various participants in its downfall made claims for its relics.
 The crew of HMS Cadmus commenced formal salvage of relics in 1914 when it collected flags, steaming lights, the boat's compass, plans and other smaller items.
 The next salvage operation collected more substantial items such as one deck gun (suggested to be the gun now located in Hyde Park), armaments, a rifle, additional guns and gun mountings and a searchlight.
 Several items were sent to England and the remainder (including the large guns) were sent to Australia.
 Later operations saw the collection of additional guns, bells, compasses, steering wheels and a variety of other artefacts.
-Many of these were also distributed throughout Australia, reflecting the British tradition of disarming the vanquished and distributing the spoils to the victor.
+Many of these were also distributed throughout Australia.
 Mexican coins found on the ship were converted to medals and medallions to be sold or given away.
 Some of the medals and medallions were eventually melted down and the silver recovered and sold to the mint after interest in them waned as the war dragged on.
 In total, four largely complete guns were salvaged from the wreck, three for Australia and one for Great Britain.
 Parts of the other guns were also salvaged and the remainder were left at the site of the wreck.